mugful/centos-postgres/README.md

 `PG_HBA_LINES` environment variable.
 Note that this variable takes effect only when initializing the database from scratch.
 When starting the container on an existing data directory, it has no effect.

+You may need to play with `listen_addresses` option in postgresql.conf to make the container reachable e.g. from other containers on the same host.
+However, be careful not to expose your container on public network.
+(Do not use `host` networking mode and when using `-p` option for `podman run`, do not map the container port outside localhost.)

 To configure the Postgres instance further you can edit the config files and restart the container.